-Wouldn't it be amazing if, even for just a day, our cavys could talk to us and tell us what they’re thinking?
+Wouldn't it be amazing if our cavies could talk to us and tell us what they’re thinking, even for a day?
 Maybe they don’t like our favorite TV show.
 They might get really annoyed at the way we disturb their play while we toss and turn in bed at night.
-Or, maybe they just want to tell us they love us after we say it to them.
-Our cavys might not speak to us in our language but they certainly do communicate with us through the sounds they make and the behaviors they display... guinea pig communication is very alive and well.
+Or, maybe they just want to tell us they love us after saying it to them.
+Of course, our cavies might not speak to us in our language.
+Still, they certainly do communicate with us through the sounds they make and the behaviors they display... guinea pig communication is very alive and well.

 Let's have some fun and take a look at the unique language of guinea pigs.